 Quantum chemical investigation of excited state aromaticity and antiaromaticity effects in organic molecules

-The project is directed towards aromaticity effects in electronically excited states.
-We apply quantum chemical calculations using DFT and electron correlated wave function methods (primarily CASSCF and CASPT2, as well as coupled cluster methods).
-The calculations are closely connected to on-going experimental studies in the group.
-The topic concerns excited state aromaticity and it is based on Baird's rule which tells that species with 4n pi-electrons are aromatic and those with 4n+2 pi-electrons are antiaromatic in the lowest pipi* excited triplet and singlet states.
-A series of processes and properties can be examined and rationalized in terms of excited state aromaticity.
+The project is directed towards aromaticity effects in electronically excited states where my research group is internationally leading.
+We apply quantum chemical calculations using DFT and electron correlated wavefunction methods (primarily CASSCF and CASPT2 but also coupled cluster methods).
+The calculations are connected to on-going experimental studies in the group.
+The topic is based on Baird's rule which tells that species with 4n pi-electrons are aromatic and those with 4n+2 pi-electrons are antiaromatic in the lowest pipi* triplet and singlet states.
+A series of processes and properties can be examined and rationalized in terms of excited state aromaticity or antiaromaticity.